Family/Individual Across the Lifespan with Emergency Specialization

 Graduates of the program are eligible to sit for the ANCC’s Family Nurse Practitioner Examination and/or the AANP’s Family Nurse Practitioner Examination.
 In addition, graduates are eligible to sit for the AANP’s Emergency Nurse Practitioner Examination.

 The nurse practitioner faculty is committed to quality and excellence in the nurse practitioner (NP) programs.
-Students meet on campus for mandatory On-Campus Intensive (OCI) learning experiences, simulation, and evaluation.
-OCI visits occur 2-4 times during the clinical portion of the program and range from 2-3 days.
-Mandatory on-campus visits are essential to students transitioning into the NP role.
+Students meet on campus for mandatory On Campus Intensive (OCI) learning experiences, simulation and evaluation.
+Students will attend an in-person, on-campus intensive in NURS 536 for one day during week one of the winter quarter.
+Students will attend an in-person, on-campus intensive in NURS 673 for two days during week one of the winter quarter.
+Dates are subject to change.
+Mandatory on-campus visits each quarter are essential to students transitioning into the NP role.
 During the OCIs, students engage in simulated clinical learning experiences conducted in the College of Nursing and Health Professions' state-of-the-art, multidisciplinary patient simulation lab.
-These visits provide direct guidance and mentoring from faculty and the opportunity to collaborate with peers.
+These visits provide direct guidance and mentoring from faculty as well as the opportunity to collaborate with peers.

 The program is accredited by the Commission on Collegiate Nursing Education.